The Hidden Costs of IT Complexity in Mortgage Operations—Part 1

 STRATMOR Group research shows that lenders with fragmented technology stacks pay 30% more per loan than those with consolidated platforms.
 With the industry average at $11,109 per loan in Q3 2025, that fragmentation penalty translates to roughly $3,300 per file in hidden costs from labor inefficiency, integration maintenance, and compliance overhead.

 Start with a full technology inventory: catalog every SaaS subscription, custom integration, and manual data transfer in your operation.
 Industry data shows 52.7% of SaaS licenses go unused.
 Identify which tools overlap, which integrations cost the most to maintain, and where borrower data moves manually between systems.
-That inventory becomes the foundation for a prioritized consolidation plan focused on the highest-cost, highest-risk areas first.
+That inventory becomes the foundation for a prioritized consolidation plan focused on the highest-cost, highest-risk areas first, ideally onto a Microsoft 365 footprint operated by a Tier-1 Direct-Bill CSP under a defined operating model like M365 Guardian.

 Justin Kirsch